 “I paint the way someone bites his fingernails”, this quote by Picasso is used by George Lampe to describe himself in 1971.
-That drive to paint is noticed by a reviewer of newspaper NRC in his very first exhibition in 1941.
+That drive to paint is noticed by a reviewer of the NRC newspaper in his very first exhibition in 1941.
 George is just 20 years old.

 George Lampe is born in Schiedam on the 30th of July 1921.
 In 1935 he moves to nearby The Hague.
 After two years of secondary school he decides to attend the Royal Academy of the Visual Arts in 1936.
 There George is taught by Paul Citroen, Rein Draijer and Willem Schrofer.
 They become lifelong friends.

 Directly after the war George works as an illustrator.
 His first postwar exhibition is in 1947.
 In the early fifties Lampe’s dedication becomes more and more evident: illustrations and political collages are published in magazine Vrij Nederland, from the late fifties onwards he writes countless art critics, he works as a creative therapist for children, he designs stage sets and textiles, teaches at –and later becomes principal of– the Vrije Academie (The Hague’s art academy).
 In 1952 he marries renowned journalist Bibeb, with whom he has then worked with for several years.
 And George paints!

 The years of his artistry are defined by enormous changes, both culturally and artistically: the world is in motion, everything is up for discussion and developments follow one after another.
 George, fully involved, clearly speaks his mind.
 In 1960 he founds artists collective Fugare.
 This movement is characterized by an emphasis on abstraction and experimentation.
 At the same time figurative tradition is not neglected.